Online Career Tools

 - LinkedIn Job Search Checklist (handout by LinkedIn)

 An internship is an off-campus activity that provides real-world exposure to professional development in a business, non-profit or government setting.
 This opportunity allows students to use and refine the skillsets developed in the classroom.
-Students also engage firsthand with employers eager to contribute to your career development.
+Students also engage firsthand with employers eager to contribute to their career development.
+For more support regarding these documents, please visit our student resources under Internship.

 - How Internships Can Launch Your Future Career (presentation)